reesemclean/blueprint-examples/README.md

 # blueprint-examples

-Example templates for use with Blueprint Visual Studio Extension
+Example templates for use with Blueprint Visual Studio Extension: https://github.com/reesemclean/blueprint